Monica Azuba Ntege: Work as Minister of Works and Transport

 One of the first tasks that she was handed, soon after taking the oath as the works and transport minister, was to evaluate how the government of Uganda is going to revive the defunct Uganda Airlines.
 The national airline was liquidated in 2001, because it was deemed "unprofitable".

 However, in 2013, a decision was made to revive the airline, in order to increase the number of tourists visiting Uganda and to cater for increased human and cargo traffic to the country as Uganda's nascent petrochemical industry grows.
 The major stakeholders under the chairmanship of the minister, including representatives from the Ministry of Works and Transport, the Uganda Development Corporation, the Civil Aviation Authority of Uganda, the Ministry of Trade, Industry and Cooperatives, the Ministry of Finance, Planning and Economic Development and others met and made recommendations.
 These were forwarded to cabinet for final approval before implementation.

-Personal life
+Personal life and death

-Ntege is married.
-She is a champion golfer and has won several tournaments nationally and regionally.
-In the past, she has served as a regional trustee of the All Africa Challenge Trophy in ladies golf.
+Ntege was married.
+She was a champion golfer and won several tournaments nationally and regionally.
+Azuba Ntege also served as a regional trustee of the All Africa Challenge Trophy in ladies golf.

+Azuba Ntege died in Kampala on 21 April 2026.